 Milk Contains Potassium.
-Just how much potassium is found in milk?
-Each 8-ounce glass of milk has as much potassium as a small banana and contains 10 percent your daily recommended amount.
+How much potassium is in milk?
+Each 8-ounce glass of milk has as much potassium as a small banana and contains 10 percent of your daily recommended amount.
 Potassium helps regulate the balance of fluids in your body and plays a critical role in maintaining a healthy blood pressure.

-Milk Also Is an Excellent Source of Riboflavin.
-This nutrient in milk (also known as vitamin B2) helps to convert your food into energy.
-Drink one 8-ounce glass of milk, and you consume 25 percent of your recommended amount of riboflavin.
+Milk Is Also an Excellent Source of Riboflavin.
+This nutrient in milk (also known as vitamin B2) helps convert your food into energy.
+Drink one 8-ounce glass of milk, and you will consume 25 percent of your recommended amount of riboflavin.

 Milk Good Source of Phosphorus.
 Phosphorus works with calcium and vitamin D to help maintain bone health and a serving of milk contains 25 percent of your daily recommended amount of phosphorus.

 Milk Contains 10% Daily Value of Niacin.
 Niacin: This nutrient in milk, also known as B3, works in concert with riboflavin and vitamin B12 to help convert food into energy.
 An 8-ounce glass of milk contains 10 percent of your recommended daily amount of niacin.